Crossbow: Ancient Rome

 On the other hand Arrian's earlier Ars Tactica, from about 136 AD, also mentions 'missiles shot not from a bow but from a machine' and that this machine was used on horseback while in full gallop.
 It is presumed that this was a crossbow.

 The only pictorial evidence of Roman arcuballistas comes from sculptural reliefs in Roman Gaul depicting them in hunting scenes.
-These are aesthetically similar to both the Greek and Chinese crossbow but it is not clear what kind of release mechanism they used.
+Dating to the 2nd century AD, their weapons are aesthetically similar to both the Greek and Chinese crossbow but it is not clear what kind of release mechanism they used.
 Archaeological evidence suggests they were similar to the rolling nut mechanism of medieval Europe.